 Portable fish finders are designed for anglers who don’t want to permanently mount a unit on their boat.
 They’re also great for kayak fishing, rental boats, or ice fishing.

-If you own a boat and frequently go saltwater fishing, a fixed unit might be best due to its robust features.
-However, if you’re an occasional angler or use different boats, a portable unit can be very convenient.
+A fixed unit is best if you own a boat and frequently go saltwater fishing due to its robust features.
+However, if you’re an occasional angler or use different boats, a portable sonar is very convenient.